jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 * `-A=n` or `--after-context`: Provide context for `n` lines after the match
 * `-B=n` or `--before-context`: Provide context for `n` lines before the match

+Special options:

+* `--log`: Dump the internal memory log to the file system for analysis and debugging of the decoder (e.g. of corrupt files, or detection of unsupported features).

 #### 2.2.2.
 The Command Factory